 Focusing on the right lifestyle choices to reduce inflammation, support heart health, and lower your overall cardiovascular risk.

 While Lp(a) levels don’t respond significantly to food habits, addressing inflammation and oxidative stress is crucial for heart health.
 The best way to do this?
-Foods rich in:
+Incorporate food for cholesterol control that’s rich in:

 • Healthy FatsOmega-3s from fatty fish, flaxseeds, and walnuts can reduce inflammation and support healthy lipid metabolism.